On this list, we will take a look at the ten best wireless gaming headsets in 2020, in no particular order.

 Q: I currently use an EasySMX wireless headset when gaming, but it has the bad habit of stuttering in the midst of gaming.
 Is this normal with wireless headsets?

 A: Unfortunately yes, but don’t fright!
-Even though it is a pretty common problem with budget and mid-tier wireless options, it is far from impossible to get a wireless headset without these issues.
-Headsets such as the Arctis 7 from SteelSeries is a perfect example, it proves that wireless headset can perform on par with wired ones.
+Even though it is a pretty common problem with budget and mid-tier wireless options, it is far from impossible to get a wireless headset, without these issues.
+Headsets such as the Arctis 7 from SteelSeries is a perfect example.
+It proves that a wireless headset can perform on par with wired ones.
 It is also far more common with Bluetooth headsets, compared to a headset with a receiver/signal function.
 So to avoid this problem with your next headset I would recommend you don’t buy one that uses Bluetooth.

 Q: Do professional gamers ever use wireless headsets?

 A: Hard to say what they use in their own free time, but at eSport tournaments, it is pretty much never seen.
 However, it is worth considering why they don’t use wireless.
 They get a perfectly customized gaming setup for each specific tournament.
 Which pretty much eliminate the need for a wireless headset.
 It is also worth noting that there is no wireless version of the Hyper Xcloud 1 and 2, which is by far the most common headset among professional gamers.

 Q: What kind of signal technology works best for gaming headsets?
 Bluetooth or USB driver?

 Q: Do you recommend a wireless headset over wired?

 Q: do wireless always have worse sound/Surround sound, compared to wired headsets?

 A: No, the actual audio quality is actually able to stay relatively the same with a wireless one.
 However, to achieve the same sound quality, you will also have to spend a little more money.
-Since the wireless technology simply makes them more expensive.
+Since wireless technology makes them more expensive.